Description

 A deficiency in vitamin B9 can lead to symptoms such as weakness, headaches, irritability, difficulty focusing, heart palpitations, shortness of breath, tiredness, and tongue sores.

-Vitamin B9 (folate) works synergistically with vitamin B2, B3, B5, B6, B12, vitamin C, copper, iron, magnesium, and zinc to support DNA synthesis, red blood cell formation, and overall metabolic function.
-Excess copper and aluminum can act as antagonists, interfering with folate absorption.
+Vitamin B9 works synergistically with vitamins B2, B3, B5, B6, B12, C, and minerals like copper, iron, magnesium, and zinc to support DNA synthesis, red blood cell formation, and metabolic function.
+However, excess copper and aluminum may act as antagonists, interfering with vitamin B9 absorption.

 Warnings

-Vitamin B9 can interact with anticonvulsants, aspirin, oral contraceptives, anticancer medications, and sulfonamides, which may reduce its absorption or effectiveness.
+Vitamin B9 interacts with anticonvulsants, aspirin, oral contraceptives, anticancer medications, and sulfonamides, which may reduce its absorption or effectiveness.
 Excessive supplementation may mask a vitamin B12 deficiency.

 Food Sources